Under the PRC legal system, advertising on medicines is subject to the following regulations:

 Other self-regulatory codes apply primarily to individual members.
 The Code of Ethics for Licensed Doctors in China applies to licensed physicians, licensed assistant physicians, scholars and health administrative personnel, as well as healthcare institutions and certain other organisations.
 The Code of Professional Ethics for Licensed Pharmacists in China and the Guidance for Application of Code of Professional Ethics for Licensed Pharmacists in China apply to all licensed pharmacists and other pharmaceutical technicians who temporarily perform the duties of licensed pharmacists.

-The definition of advertisement under the Advertising Law is broad and vague.
-Advertising appears to cover any commercial activities whereby business operators or service providers directly or indirectly introduce and recommend products or services they are marketing using certain forms of media.
+The definition of advertisement under the Advertising Law is broad.
+Advertising appears to cover any commercial activities whereby business operators or service providers directly or indirectly introduce and recommend products or services they are marketing by using certain forms of media.

 For the purposes of this section, “information” in the narrow sense refers to the factual description and introduction of products and services.
 Under the Law on the Protection of Consumer Rights and Interests, consumers are entitled to know the true information of the products and services, such as the price, place and date of manufacturing and term of validity.

-Advertising, however, is about making recommendations of products or services.
+Advertising, however, is about making recommendations for products or services.
 Its main purpose is to generate a positive attitude in the audience towards the products or services being presented.

 From a law enforcement perspective, the “information” part of an advertisement is not subject to legal scrutiny under the Advertising Law.
 For example, when reviewing the content of an advertisement, the State Administration for Market Regulation tends to carve out the information that is required by laws and regulations to be provided to consumers, and will only scrutinise the rest of the advertisement as a “commercial advertisement”.